TykTechnologies/tyk-demo/README.md

 Each feature deployment has its own directory, with the necessary files to deploy the feature and a readme to describe the feature.

+There is a focus on simplicity.
+Docker Compose is used to provision the containers, and bootstrap scripts are used to initialise the environment so that it is ready to use straight away - applying configuration and populating databases.

 # Repository Structure

 * `bootstrap.sh`: Bootstrap script for the Tyk standard deployment